Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST

-To avoid over-committing to a single, fixed prior scale for the transmitter occurrence probability and EIRP in the weak-information (all-zero) regime, we adopt hierarchical prior families in which the distributional shape parameters are themselves treated as unknowns and inferred jointly with the occurrence probability.
+To avoid over-committing to a single, fixed prior scale for the transmitter occurrence probability in the weak-information (all-zero) regime, we adopt hierarchical prior families in which the distributional shape parameters are themselves treated as unknowns and inferred jointly with the occurrence probability.
 The EIRP parameter $L$ is retained as an assumed transmitter-strength scale and marginalized over when deriving the upper limit on $p_T$.

-We implement two hierarchical variants consistent with the previous non-hierarchical priors: (i) hierarchical scale-beta prior, in which
+We implement two hierarchical variants consistent with the previous non-hierarchical priors: (i) hierarchical scaled-beta prior, in which

-Here $m\in(0,1)$ controls the prior mean of $q$ through $\mathbb{E}(q\mid m,\kappa)=m$, while $\kappa>0$ controls the prior concentration (or dispersion) around $m$, and larger $\kappa$ yields a more concentrated prior and smaller $\kappa$ yields a more diffuse prior.
+Here $m\in(0,1)$ controls the prior mean of $q$ through the expected value $\mathbb{E}(q\mid m,\kappa)=m$, while $\kappa>0$ controls the prior concentration (or dispersion) around $m$, and larger $\kappa$ yields a more concentrated prior and smaller $\kappa$ yields a more diffuse prior.
 We complete the hierarchical model by assigning hyperpriors

 where the Gamma distribution is parameterized by shape $a_\kappa$ and rate $b_\kappa$. (ii) hierarchical logit-normal prior, in which

 where $p_T=p_{T,\max}\,\mathrm{sigmoid}(z)$, and assign hyperpriors to $(\mu_p,\sigma_p)$,